Mashhad: Rail

 Mashhad railway station has Local, Regional, InterRegio, and InterRegio-Express services.
 The station is owned by IRI Railways and has daily services from most parts of the country, plus two suburban services.
 The building was designed by Heydar Ghiai.
 Mashhad is connected to three major rail lines: Tehran-Mashhad, Mashhad-Bafq (running south), and Mashhad-Sarakhs at the border with Turkmenistan.
 Some freight trains continue from Sarakhs towards Uzbekistan and to Kazakhstan, but have to change bogies because of the difference in Rail gauge.
 Cargo and passenger rail services are provided or operated by RAJA Rail Transportation Co., Joopar Co., and Fadak Trains Co.
 A new service from Nakhchivan, Azerbaijan, to Mashhad, Iran, was launched in December 2016.

-In April of 2025, Iran and Turkmenistan agreed to start a cross-border passenger train linking Mashhard and Merv, Turkmenistan's capital, with the goal of strengthening economic ties.
+In April 2025, Iran and Turkmenistan agreed to start a cross-border passenger train linking Mashhard and Merv, Turkmenistan's capital, with the goal of strengthening economic ties.

 Railway & Subway

 Mashhad Urban Railway Corporation (MURCO) is constructing metro and light rail system for the city of Mashhad which includes four lines with 84.5 km length.
 Mashhad Urban Railway Operation Company (MUROC) is responsible for the operation of the lines.
 The LRT line has been operational since 21 February 2011 with 19.5 km length and 22 stations and is connected to Mashhad International Airport from early 2016.
 The total length of line 1 is 24 kilometers and has 24 stations. the current headway in peak hours is 4.5 minutes.